ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 ## ∞ Mathematical research

-I completed my PhD at the [SAMBa](https://samba.ac.uk/) centre for doctoral training in statistical applied mathematics.
+I completed my PhD at the [SAMBa](https://samba.ac.uk/) centre for doctoral training in statistical applied mathematics and held postdoctoral research positions at Durham University and the University of Bath.

-My thesis received the [Royal Statistical Society prize](https://www.bath.ac.uk/announcements/the-royal-statistical-society-prize-awarded/)  in applied probability (2020-2022) and the Edward Fraenkel prize (2021-2022) in the Department of Mathematical Sciences at the University of Bath.
+My thesis received the [Royal Statistical Society prize](https://www.bath.ac.uk/announcements/the-royal-statistical-society-prize-awarded/)  in applied probability (2020-2022) and the Edward Fraenkel prize for best thesis (2021-2022) in the Department of Mathematical Sciences at the University of Bath.

 My research on phase transitions in random competition models is published in the [Journal of the European Mathematical Society](https://ems.press/journals/jems/articles/8736482) and the [Annals of Applied Probability](https://projecteuclid.org/journals/annals-of-applied-probability/volume-32/issue-6/Coexistence-in-competing-first-passage-percolation-with-conversion/10.1214/22-AAP1792.short).